huuanhhuynguyen/kalman_filters/README.md

 the current constant acceleration model is not sufficiently good (this is indicated by a relatively large process uncertainty matrix Q).
 This model doesn't have any knowledge of the vehicle dynamics (i.e. the car is considered as a single moving point).
-The problem of UKF is also adressed [here](https://www.semanticscholar.org/paper/A-Robust-Adaptive-Unscented-Kalman-Filter-for-with-Zheng-Fu/d89165e037fd75bb24ef7a442ead7ec23b312460).
+The problem of UKF is also addressed [here](https://www.semanticscholar.org/paper/A-Robust-Adaptive-Unscented-Kalman-Filter-for-with-Zheng-Fu/d89165e037fd75bb24ef7a442ead7ec23b312460).
 Unfortunately, I don't have the dynamics infomation of the vehicle in the data to construct a better model.